LlewBach/aj-builder/README.md

 - I need an accessibility title on the Google Maps iframe
 - I need to remove unused Bootstrap JS script tags on the contact page which doesn't require it.

+Well, although converting the images to WebP definitely reduced their sizes, for some reason my lighthouse performance thereafter absolutely tanked.
+I put this to my mentor who told me I should avoid WebP for now as it's not supported by some versions of Safari.
+Thankfully, all my old images were still in the Recycling Bin!